tcatm/l3roamd/README.md

 # l3roamd

-l3roamd, pronunced *ɛl θriː ɹoʊm diː*, is a core part of layer 3 mesh networks.
+l3roamd, is a core part of layer 3 mesh networks.
 At first it will be built to work with [babeld](https://github.com/jech/babeld).

 Integrating tightly with mac80211 and netlink, l3roamd will be doing the following things: